United States -- History -- Civil War, 1861-1865

 Call Number: MS 362

-Overview: Correspondence, writings, speeches, sermons, and other papers of Theodore Thornton Munger, author, preacher, and spokesman for liberal theology.
+Abstract: Correspondence, writings, speeches, sermons, and other papers of Theodore Thornton Munger, author, preacher, and spokesman for liberal theology.
 Also included are papers relating to the Munger and Selden families.
 Of special interest are the papers throughout the collection which reflect on the many religious controversies in New England between 1870 and 1900 in which Munger became embroiled, particularly Congregational polity.
-Important correspondents include Elisha Mulford, Francis Bicknell...
+Important correspondents include Elisha Mulford, Francis...